LGBTQ history in the Netherlands: 2005–2009

 In 2005 American journalist Chris Crain and his boyfriend were the victims of a gay-bashing while in the Netherlands by two men described as having "Moroccan features".

 In 2005 the Dutch government started allowing married same-sex couples to adopt children from overseas.

 In 2005 Aruba, a constituent country of the Kingdom of the Netherlands, refused to recognize same-sex marriages, although it has legalized homosexual relations between consenting adults in private.
 In 2007, the Dutch Supreme Court declared that all marriages contracted in the different parts of the Kingdom of the Netherlands should be accepted in the other parts of the Kingdom as well, forcing Aruba to recognize same-sex marriages.

 In 2006 the Dutch government acted to deport several Iranian LGBT immigrants who claimed that they would be killed if they were sent back, but after protests from the Dutch population, the government let them stay.

 A 2006 European Union member poll showed the Dutch to be the strongest supporters of same-sex marriage at 82%.

 In 2007 the Dutch Equal Treatment commission confirmed the policy of Sanquin (the Dutch organization that regulates blood donation) not to allow MSMs (Men who have Sex with Men) to donate blood.
 It had previously done so in 1998.

 2010–2014

 In 2010 a Catholic priest in Reusel denied the openly gay Prince Carnaval the sacramental bread.
 The gay community turned out in large number during the subsequent mass, leading the preacher to cancel the Eucharist.
 The bishop of 's-Hertogenbosch backed the priest, after which the gay community, backed by the chair of political party PvdA (English: Labour Party), announced a protest at the bishop's mass.
 While much of the Dutch discourse about acceptance of homosexuality within religion was focused on the lack of acceptance in Islam, this case showed that the acceptance of homosexuality in some Christian churches remains low as well in the Netherlands.

+2020s

+The country appointed its first openly gay prime minister, Rob Jetten, in February 2026 following the 2025 Dutch general election.